 PCIfA applicants must provide a statement outlining their education (where relevant) and employed or voluntary roles and say how their current role demonstrates the four areas of the competence matrix.
-You can include a list of publications here too.
+You can include a list of publications here too (where relevant).

 The information you provide using the Statement of competence template to upload or in the boxes on the online form is the most important part of your application and is the primary method the committee use to assess how you meet the criteria.
 Please note that incomplete new applications online cannot be saved and returned to.

 Please list your degree qualification, title, University and date of completion and a brief outline of the areas covered.
 If you work in academia, please provide a more detailed outline.
-Please upload a copy of your certificates, where relevant.
+Please upload a copy of your certificates for archaeology and related subjects.